 Williams is a tiny city located in the state of Minnesota.
 With a population of 160 people and just one neighborhood, Williams is the 509th largest community in Minnesota.

-When you are in Williams, you'll notice that it is more blue-collar than most other communities in America.
-55.43% of Williams’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Williams is generally considered to be a blue-collar town.
+55.43% of the Williams workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Williams is a city of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Williams who work in personal care services (18.48%), food service (7.61%), and healthcare suport services (7.61%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 47.83% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 47.83% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Williams’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.